TinXsat/project-structure/CONTRIBUTING.md

 If you reffer o other part, let's say how reading from compass will be dispayed in front-end app, refer to it's header:
 ```
-## Sensors aboard 🌡
+## Sensors aboard :thermometer:
 Readings from compass [...] will be displayed in front-end -
 see [front-end section](#graphs-)  // Only one '#' in here, and spaces='-'
 ```
 And then in `Front-end` section:
 ```
-# Front-end 📱
+# Front-end :iphone:
 [...]
-## Graphs 📈
+## Graphs :chart_with_upwards_trend:
 Readings from all sensors will be nicely displayed as a graph...
 ```
-But generally, don't point to other sections if it's not necessary - the exaple above wouldn't be 👎
+But generally, don't point to other sections if it's not necessary - the exaple above wouldn't be :-1:

 ## Reffering to other repos/issues/PRs
-If you want to reffer to other repo, go ahead and add a link to it (maybe even to some specific commits 🤯 ) - if it's appropriate, of course
+If you want to reffer to other repo, go ahead and add a link to it (maybe even to some specific commits :open_mouth: ) - if it's appropriate, of course

 <sub>As always, use `[stuff](link)` format if you can</sub>